TijanJackson/onlineStoreProject/README.md

 # onlineStoreProject

 *A fake online store that sells anime related merchandise.*
-*Build with html, css and bootstrap, and javascript and jQuery.*
+*Built with html, css and bootstrap, and javascript and jQuery.*

 * [Download](#download)
 * [Usage](#usage)